pgpkg/pgws/README.md

 ### Client Side

-A minimal client that logs ot the console looks like this:
+A minimal client that logs to the console looks like this:

     <!doctype html>
     <html>
     <head>
         <script>